ShriyanshCode/NULLCLASS_SHRIYANSH/README.md

 # Chatbot Projects

 This repository contains two chatbot projects: **MedQuAD Q&A Chatbot** and **arXiv Qualitative Finance Chatbot**.
 Both projects share similar basic requirements for reusability, including the use of MongoDB Atlas and Google Gemini API.
+Pre-processing of data has been done using kaggle in the following files: medquad-data-preproccessing_kaggle.ipynb arxiv-preprocessing.ipynb
+A GPU running chatbot can be found here, in the code cell having %writefile.py:
+Shriyansh_MEDquad_colab.ipynb

 ## Basic Requirements for replication (change theses parameters in params.py)
 - **MongoDB Atlas:** You need to have a MongoDB Atlas collection and account set up.